Navy10021/KRLawBERT/README.md

 ### Pre-training KRLawBERT on Specific Text Data
 The pre-training of ***KRLawBERT*** is explicated through the implementation of four masking strategies: Statistical MLM, Dynamic MLM, Frequency MLM, and TSDAE.
 Each approach exposes the model to different training data patterns, catering to diverse downstream tasks.
 Users are provided with a step-by-step guide for executing these pre-training strategies.

-#### 1. Statistical Masked Language Modeling
+#### 1. Statistical MLM (Statistical Masked Language Modeling)
-**Statistical Masked Language Modeling** implemented a pretraining script for training a **masked language model (MLM) using the BERT architecture** with PyTorch and Hugging Face's Transformers library.
-This code trains the original MLM on a custom dataset.
-Overall, this script trains a BERT-based MLM on a custom dataset and saves the model with the best loss during training.
-Users can set the masking ratio.
-According to the BERT paper, performance is excellent at a ratio of 15%, and experimental results of our model show good learning ability of the model between **15-20%**.
-You can use this trained MLM model for downstream tasks such as text classification, text search, or any task that benefits from pre-trained language representations.
+**Statistical MLM** is implemented with a PyTorch script using the BERT architecture and Hugging Face's Transformers library.
+This script trains an original MLM on a custom dataset, allowing users to set the masking ratio.
+According to the BERT paper, excellent performance is achieved at a ratio of 15%, and experimental results suggest the model learns well in the range of 15-20%.

 ```python
 $ python pre-training/statistical-MLM.py
 ```

-#### 2. Dynamic Masked Language Modeling
+#### 2. Dynamic MLM (Dynamic Masked Language Modeling)
-**Dynamic Masked Language Modeling** implemented a dynamic masked language model (MLM) pretraining script using the BERT architecture with PyTorch and the Transformers library.
-This script uses a custom dataset and **a dynamic masking strategy similar to RoBERTa**.
-This dynamic MLM training strategy is designed to help the model adapt better to downstream tasks by exposing it to more diverse masked tokens during pretraining.
-Dynamic MLM also allows users to set the masking percentage within the code we provide.
+**Dynamic MLM** is implemented with a PyTorch script using the BERT architecture and Transformers library.
+This script employs a dynamic masking strategy similar to RoBERTa, exposing the model to a more diverse set of masked tokens during pretraining.
+Users can set the masking percentage within the provided code.

 ```python
 $ python pre-training/dynamic-MLM.py
 ```

-#### 3. Frequency-based Masked Language Modeling
+#### 3. Frequency-based MLM (Frequency-based Masked Language Modeling)
-**Frequency-based Masked Language Modeling** implemented a frequency-based masked language model (MLM) pre-training script using the BERT architecture with PyTorch and the Transformers library.
-This script uses a custom dataset and **an advanced masking strategy based on token frequency**.
-Frequency MLM is designed to increase the concentration of training by increasing the MLM learning rate for tokens with high frequency, and the user can set the rate.
+**Frequency-based MLM** is implemented with a PyTorch script using the BERT architecture and Transformers library.
+This script employs an advanced masking strategy based on token frequency, concentrating training on high-frequency tokens.
+Users can set the rate for increased MLM learning on high-frequency tokens.

 ```python
 $ python pre-training/frequency-MLM.py
 ```

-#### 4. Transformer-based Sequential Denosing Auto-Encoder
+#### 4. TSDAE(Transformer-based Sequential Denosing Auto-Encoder)
-**Transformer-based Sequential Denosing Auto-Encoder(TSDAE)** introduces noise to input sequences by deleting or swapping tokens.
-These damaged sentences are encoded by the transformer model into sentence vectors.
-Another decoder network then attempts to reconstruct the original input from the damaged sentence encoding.
-This may seem similar to masked-language modeling (MLM).
-MLM is the most common pretraining approach for transformer models. **TSDAE** differs in that the decoder in **MLM** has access to full-length word embeddings for **every single token**.
-The **TSDAE** decoder only has access to the **sentence vector** produced by the encoder.
+**TSDAE** introduces noise to input sequences by deleting or swapping tokens, encoding damaged sentences into sentence vectors, and attempting to reconstruct the original input from the encoded sentence.
+Unlike traditional MLM, TSDAE's decoder only has access to the sentence vector, making it a distinctive pre-training approach.
 ```python
 $ python pre-training/TSDAE.py
 ```

-You now have three different MLM(statistical, dynamic, and frequency-based) and TSDAE pre-training strategies that you can choose from based on your specific use case and evaluation results.
-Each strategy exposes the model to different training data patterns, which may be beneficial for different downstream tasks.
-The experimental results show that among MLM methods, the frequency MLM we designed is the most stable learning method.
-The TSDAE method is also a good option for BERT pre-training.
+Now, you have three distinct MLM (Statistical, Dynamic, Frequency-based) and TSDAE pre-training strategies to choose from based on your specific use case and evaluation results.
+Each strategy exposes the model to different training data patterns, potentially benefiting various downstream tasks.
 ```python
 $ python pre-training/train_loss_graph.py
 ```